Taking the humble carrot up a notch, Lacquered Coriander Carrots are a beautiful, one-skillet dish that comes together in a flash.

 - ¼ teaspoon white pepper

-- 1 pound medium carrots peeled and trimmed and cut into quarters, lengthwise or peeled and left whole for a more dramatic presentation.
+- 1 pound medium carrots, scrubbed and trimmed and cut into quarters, lengthwise.

 - 1 Tablespoon finely chopped, fresh parsley.